 The easiest way to get to Viva Envigado Centro Comercial is via the Medellín Metro.
 To get there take the A metro line to the Envigado metro station.

 And you should exit the metro station on the east side and go down the stairs to the north.
 Walk a short ways and there is a 200-meter pedestrian bridge that takes you from the metro station to Viva Envigado mall.
-It’s only about a five-minute walk.
+It’s only about a seven-minute walk.

 Also, most taxi or Uber drivers in Medellín will know where this mall is located.
 If not give them the address below.
 And it’s also fairly easy to catch a taxi on the street in front of the mall.